thraveboy/fbbs-development/README.md

 sudo chmod a+wr fbbs-user.db
 sudo chmod a+wr fbbs-private.db

+# To have 404 direct to custom_404 file change the add the following to the
+# apache config"  /etc/apache2/apache2.conf

+ErrorDocument 404 /custom_404.html

 # If want to create DBs by hand, instead of using default dbs. (must also change access with chmod as in above).